sc3/cook-convictions/slides/story-youth.md

 {% set slide_id = 'story-youth' %}

-## Youth Violence
+## Youth Convictions

 Crime skews young.
 There are several reasons for this, from the penchant for misdeeds at a young age to XX XX XX.

-Cook County hands down XXX more convictions to young people between the ages of 18-24 than it does to all other age groups combined (example of analysis bit).
+<p class="lead"> Cook County hands down more convictions to young people between the ages of 18-24 than it does to all other age groups combined. </p>

 ### Total convictions by age